christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

 Here are several related people who were avatars for the composite Jesus character:

 *   Julius Caesar.
-He was deified in two religions: during his lifetime in the Flamen Dialis cult (Dialis is related to Diespiter, an Old Latin form of the name Jupiter) which made him the claimed son of (I)Jupiter (Iupiter-Zeus -> I-Zeus -> Iesus.
-There was no letter J in Latin and (I)Jupiter is the Roman equivalent of Zeus and they both derive from the Aryan allfather Dyeus Pter which translates to Sky Father.
+He was deified in two religions: during his lifetime in the Flamen Dialis cult (Dialis is related to Diespiter, an Old Latin form of the name Jupiter) which made him the claimed son of (I)Jupiter (There was no letter J in Latin and (I)Jupiter is the Roman equivalent of Zeus and they both derive from the Aryan allfather Dyeus Pter which translates to Sky Father.
 The name Zeus comes from the pronunciation of 'Dyeus', and (I)Jupiter comes from the pronunciation of 'Dyeus Pter'), and he was deified posthumously in the Divus Iulius cult (Divus is synonymous to Dyeus, and as aforemented, Iulius derives from (I)Jupiter).
 He had a claimed divine birth, was put on trial, betrayed, sacrificed, and was a pontifex maximus (high priest) in his religion.
 Julius Caesar was his title (Caesar is etymologically similar to the Indo-Aryan word for 'king' and Julius (Iulius) is similar to both (I)Jupiter and to the Indo-Aryan word for 'sun').
 He was also Asander (a derivative of Alexander), Philocaesar Philoromaios, King of Bosphorus \[[link](https://www.thenazareneway.com/Gospel%20of%20Jesus%20Wife%20Papyrus.htm)\] (the city of Byzantine, later called Constantinople, and now Istanbul was/is located in the area called Bosphorus), and his wife Dynamis Ourania (translates to 'heavenly power'), queen of Bosporus, was Cleopatra's regional alias \[[link](http://thenazareneway.com/Gospel%20of%20Jesus%20Wife%20Papyrus.htm)\].
 Dynamis was the granddaughter of Mithridates VI Eupator who carried the title 'king of kings' and she was the niece of Mithridates 'Chrestus', Prince and co-ruler of the Kingdom of Pontus.
 Asander and Julius Caesar were born in the same year, so was Dynamis and Cleopatra, also, Asander's son, Tiberius Julius Aspurgus Philoromaios, was born about the same time as Caesarion and Emperor Tiberius Julius Caesar.
 Author Anatoly T. Fomenko in his book 'History: Fiction or Science?
 Russia.
 Britain.
 Byzantium.
 Rome.
 New Chronology Vol.IV' (2008) claims that the Roman Empire was simply an outpost for the Byzantine Empire and that the elites were just Ptolemaic Greeks.
 Author Charles N. Pope in his book called 'Jesus Among the Julio-Claudians' (2017) \[[link](https://books.google.se/books/about/Jesus_Among_the_Julio_Claudians.html?id=c7A3DwAAQBAJ&redir_esc=y)\] makes this same claim.
 I subscribe to this theory as well (the Anatolians were Phrygians, Hittites, and Carians.
 The Carians have a strong connection with the settlement of Rome (Aquilla = Qos = god of Kos of Caria), Sparta, and Canaan).
 Anatoly T. Fomenko also claims that Jerusalem was located on the Bospherous river.
 *   Jesus ben Fabus who was Isa Amen (Jesus Amen) of Rev. iii.
 14 who was also Amyntas of Galatia who was also Amyntas Nikator (the name Fabus may have been distorted by Josephus from Jesus ben Bagus.
 Amyntas was the son of Bogitarus.
 In Persian 'Bagus' means god.
 ‘Boga’ in Persian also means god and in the name Adobogiona 'Bog-' means god in Celtic).
 His palace at Iśauria reveals his name as Iśa.
 (See: Jesus Christ Was Amyntas of Galatia (2010) by Ranajit Pal \[[link](https://ranajitpal-jesus-from-asia-minor.blogspot.com/2011/06/jesus-christ-was-amyntas-of-galatia_20.html)\]) Amyntas of Galatia was the husband of Stratonice, who was the sister of Asander, the king of the Bosporus.
 *   Jesus ben Gamala/Gamaliel aka Jesus ben Sapphias who was also King Izas Ma'nu (Jesus Emmanuel) Monobazus of Adiabene aka Yeshua Cleopatros (Cantheras/Panthera) ben Josephus bar Menneus aka Ptolemy aka Yakov Zu Tolomoy.
 (See: Jesus, King of Edessa (2012) by Ralph Ellis \[[link](https://x.com/ralfellis/status/1809520320077803525)\]).
 King Izates of Monobazus was married to the sister of Dynamis's mother.
 *   Juba II of Mauritania.
 Juba II's full name was Gaius Iulius Iuba, prenomen and nomen after his adopted father Gaius Iulius Caesar, and 'Iuba' is most likely a diminutive of 'Iehuva'.
 He was the royal heir of the Massylii tribe, which is the 'Messiah' lineage from David's firstborn son with Saul's daughter Michal.